Introduction

 // This is a comment, and is ignored by the compiler

-// This is a proc `Login()` defined on a base mob.
-We'll learn more about those later.
+// We'll learn more about these later.

-// Print text to world
+// Print text to the console

-world << "Hello World!"
+world.log << "Hello World!"

-is the most basic way to output text to the default window, using the << operator.
+world.log << "xyz" is the most basic way to output text to the console, using the << operator.

 Activity

-Try adding a new line with a second world << "x"
+Try adding a new line with a second world.log << so that the output shows:

 Hello World!